augusteo/augusteoComBlog/content/page/about.md

 +++
 Hello!
 My name is **Victor Augusteo**.

 I make mobile and web apps.
-Currently I am working at Tabcorp Australia crafting gaming app for iOS with Swift.
+Currently I am working in Australia crafting gaming app for iOS with Swift.

 # Contact
 The fastest way to contact me would be through email: [augusteo@gmail.com][2].
 Typically I will respond in 24 hours.

-My [LinkedIn][3] page is updated everytime I change employment status and it has nice history, so I would recommend checking that out.
+My [LinkedIn][3] page contains my updated employment status and it has nice history, so I would recommend checking that out.
 Please send me a connection request if you use LinkedIn too.

 You can check out some of the fun projects I did on [Github][4], but most of the stuff on my job would be in private repos.
 I plan to put more stuff on that page, so stay tuned!